jloughry/BANCStar/README.md

 something [readable for humans](#LIST-output).

-The complete [source code](https://github.com/jloughry/BANCStar/tree/master/LIST/src/) to LIST has been recovered.
+The complete [source code](https://github.com/jloughry/BANCStar/tree/master/LIST/src/) to LIST has been recovered (version 2.2b).
 It was written for a now-obsolete Microsoft C compiler on MS-DOS, so it doesn't compile now, but should be easy to port to any POSIX operating system.
 Presently, the source code looks for a few DOS-specific `#include` files like `dos.h` and `conio.h`, but I don't think it uses any obsolete memory model features like near and far pointers.
-There isn't a `Makefile`, sorry.
+Sorry the `Makefile` is a scanned PDF.

 The 1991-vintage executable still sort of works on Microsoft Windows in 2014 (in a CMD prompt window).